 How much does it cost to open a pop-up shop?

-Unfortunately, there’s no clear-cut answer for this question.
-Location, duration, and size are just a few of the factors that can determine the total cost of a pop-up.
-The sky’s the limit as far as how much you can spend, but you also can pull off a short-term pop-up for as little as $1,500.
+Unfortunately, there’s no clear-cut answer to how much a pop-up shop costs.
+Location, duration, and size are just a few of the factors that can determine the total cost.
+The sky’s the limit as far as how much you can spend, but you can also pull off a short-term pop-up for as little as $1,500.

 It’s worth noting that experts predict pop-up shop costs will be significantly lower for 2021.
 Historically low commercial rent prices mean the bulk of your costs—rent—are more than 11% lower than they were in 2019.